jeremyrdavis/j4k-workshop/WORKSHOP-LOCAL-04-MONGODB.md

+**Event Driven Architecture with Quarkus, Kafka, and Kubernetets**

-# 03: Persistence with Hibernate Panache and MogoDB
+# Step 3 - Persistence with Hibernate Panache and MogoDB

 ## MongoDB with Hibernate Panache and Kafka with Microprofile Reactive Messaging